Boris Smiljanić

-Boris Smiljanić (born 28 September 1976 in Baden, Switzerland) is a retired Swiss football player of Croatian descent who played in defence for both Grasshopper Club and FC Basel.
-He is the current manager of Swiss Challenge League side FC Aarau.
+Boris Smiljanić (born 28 September 1976) is a Swiss football coach and a former player of Croatian descent who played in defence.
+He last coached Swiss Challenge League side FC Aarau.

 Club career

 Grasshoppers

 Smiljanić played his children's football with local club FC Neuenhof.
 During the summer of 1990 he moved to the youth department of FC Wettingen and in summer 1993 to the youth department of Grasshopper Club Zürich playing for their U-21 team.
 Towards the end of the 1994–95 league season he was called up into their first team for trials.
 He played in friendly games and had two appearances in the domestic league, as the team won the championship.
-Head coach Christian Gross then added Smiljanić perminantly into the first team squad and used him as a substitute after a number of injuries in the squad and the team won the championship for the second time in succession.
+Head coach Christian Gross then added Smiljanić permanently into the first team squad and used him as a substitute after a number of injuries in the squad and the team won the championship for the second time in succession.
 From the 1996–97 Nationalliga A season Smiljanić played as regular starter.
 He was eventually made captain of the GC team and he made over 200 appearances for the club winning five championships.

 During his time by GC, Smiljanić could not win the Swiss Cup.
 In 1995 they reached the final, but lost 4–2 against Sion.
 In 1999 they reached the final again, but this time lost 2–0 against Lausanne-Sport.
 In the 2001–02 season, GC had advanced to the final again.
 Here they played FC Basel.
 It came to extra time because the game had ended one goal a piece.
 In the 113th minute Basel's Scott Chipperfield played a high ball from the left, over goalie Fabrice Borer, which GC captain Smiljanic punched over the cross bar with his last effort, this because he assumed that Hervé Tum, who was positioned behind him, would nod the ball effortlessly into the goal.
 This opened the stage for the Basel captain, Murat Yakin ran-up and safely converted the penalty kick to win the final 2–1 and thus the Trophy.